Sons and Lovers by D.H. Lawrence

 “To know their own nothingness, to know the tremendous living flood which carried them always, gave them rest within themselves.
 If so great a magnificent power could overwhelm them, identify them altogether with itself, so that they knew they were only grains in the tremendous heave that lifted every grass blade, its little height, and every tree, and living thing, then why fret about themselves?”

-I would recommend this book to patient readers, who loves the art of language and the need for the understanding of love and relationships.
+I would recommend this book to patient readers, who love the art of language and the need for the understanding of love and relationships.
 It is quite a depressing read, and that must be taken into account before you decide to hurl yourself into this story.